Clinical Psychology Graduate Programs

 Clinical psychology is a specialty within psychology used to understand various mental and emotional issues throughout a patient's life and provide comprehensive, research backed treatments to address them.
 Considered by the American Psychological Association (APA) as a psychological “specialty in breadth”, clinical psychology draws from disciplines within and outside of the field of psychology.
 In fact, it is marked by its comprehensive approach and scope.
 It is a broad field that applies to people of all ages and backgrounds.ii

-Clinical psychology involves the assessment, diagnosis and treatment of mental, emotional and behavioral disorders.i These issues could be short term adjustment problems or more severe psychopathic disorders.
+Clinical psychology degree programs involve the assessment, diagnosis and treatment of mental, emotional and behavioral disorders.i These issues could be short term adjustment problems or more severe psychopathic disorders.
 Research also plays an important role.
 This might be into science, knowledge and methods relevant to areas distinct to the field.ii

-There are a few factors to keep in mind when deciding between clinical psychology graduate programs.
+There are a few factors to keep in mind when deciding between the best clinical psychology graduate programs for you.
 Before beginning your search, you may want to consider the below.

 - Your career goals

 - Whether you are more interested in academic research or clinical practice

 Your preferred career outcome is important as psychology is a regulated field and licensing laws vary by state and the type of position.i While no degree or career is guaranteed, you may wish to research these requirements to find a program to fill your needs.

 This often goes hand in hand with whether you prefer research to practice.
 Clinical psychology programs can take either path, depending on degree type and program focus.
 Read program curricula and follow up with schools directly to find a perfect match for you.

 Most clinical psychologists need a doctorate in psychology, an internship, at least 1 to 2 years of supervised professional experience, and to pass the Examination for Professional Practice in Psychologyi

 Certificate in Clinical Psychology